 Lakewood’s central location also allows easy to access to other major attractions in the region, including Disneyland and Universal Studios.

-Below are 15 of the best things to do in Lakewood, California.
+Below are 15 of the best things to do in and around Lakewood, California.

 1. Start Your Visit with a Relaxing Afternoon in Mayfair Park